cps209SpaceAce/Space-Ace/README.md

-# SpaceAce - Team B - Alpha
+# SpaceAce - Team B - Beta

 ## Instructions:
 Brief instructions on how to play your game.